Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Simulating the 21-cm signal

 \subsubsection{Thermal state of the IGM}

-The thermal state of a \hi~cloud, characterised by the spin temperature $T_{\rm S}$, depends upon the radiation that is impinging upon it.
-Even though $T_{\rm S}$ is influenced by both UV and X-ray photons, the latter has a considerably more pronounced impact \citep[e.g.][]{MesingerXRay}.
+The thermal state of a \hi cloud, characterised by the spin temperature $T_{\rm S}$, depends upon the radiation that is impinging upon it.
+Even though $T_{\rm S}$ is influenced by both UV and X-ray photons, the latter has a considerably more pronounced impact \citep[e.g.][]{MesingerXRay} and is computed as

+where $T_{\rm CMB}$ is the temperature of the CMB, $T_{\rm K}$ is the gas kinetic temperature, $T_\alpha$, which we take to be equal to $T_{\rm K}$, is the colour temperature, $x_\alpha$ is the Wouthuysen-Field (WF) coupling constant (\citealt{Wouthuysen1952} \& \citealt{Field1958}), and $x_{\rm c}$ is the collisional coupling coefficient which accounts for the collisional coupling of the gas with other \hi atoms, free electrons, and free protons.
+Here, we summarise only the implementation of the X-rays (which largely impacts the $T_{\rm K}$) and refer the reader to \cite{Balu2022} for further details.

 An X-ray photon with energy $E_e$ when emitted at redshift $z^{'}$, redshifts to energy $E = E_e (1 + z) / (1 + z^{'})$ at redshift $z$.
 We compute the comoving X-ray emissivity $\epsilon_X(\boldsymbol{x}, E_e, z')$ in the emitted frame at location $\boldsymbol{x}$ as